Quickstart

 - the generated client can call exposed functions

-- the UI can render data scoped to the signed-in user
+- the UI renders data scoped to the signed-in user

 The template already includes exposed server functions and a generated client.
 The initial server code looks like this: